kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 When a policy is specified in “inform” or “audit” mode, the PDP detects any mismatches of the control state against the details specified in the policy and conveys these results to the PEP.

-A policy engine may have its own language for defining and managing policies.
+A policy engine can have its own language for defining and managing policies.
 The policy language may be a Domain Specific Language (DSL), a general purpose language, or declarative configuration.
 In all cases, policy definitions will eventually have to be accessible within the Kubernetes cluster and best practice to externalize them as Kubernetes custom resources.

 The [Kubernetes Policy Working Group](https://github.com/kubernetes/community/tree/master/wg-policy) has defined a flexible and reusable definition for reporting policy results.
 The Policy Report Custom Resource Definition (CRD) is a Kubernetes API object that can be used by any PDP to report policy execution results, and by any PAP to retrieve, store, and report on current and real-time policy data.
 The PAP can also use Policy Report CR to externalize the overall multi-cluster policy violation details so it can be integrated into external operational tools used for incident management, security operations, and governance/risk/compliance (GRC) for further mapping to regulations and standards controls.